alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 end
 ~~~

-Our examples being very simple, we don’t really need a helper but it’s conventional and I include it anyway, and this one just adds colour to our Rspec output.
+Our examples being very simple, I don’t really need a helper but it’s conventional and I include it anyway, and this one just adds colour to our Rspec output.

 ## The Gemfile
 We assume you have already installed Ruby Gems and Bundler.
-Next we create our Gemfile with:
+Next I create our Gemfile with:

 ~~~ ruby
 source 'https://rubygems.org'